sandeeppanda92/aib-data/medium/Tendermint101.md

 As  each round progresses, weight increases incrementally in proportion to voting power -> Validator is elected again after k rounds`

-Because [the protocol selects block proposers deterministically][Proposer selection procedure in Tendermint], given that you know the validator set and each validator's voting power, you could compute exactly who the next block proposers will be in rounds `x`, `x + 1`,...,`x + n`.
+Because [the protocol selects block proposers deterministically][proposer-selection], given that you know the validator set and each validator's voting power, you could compute exactly who the next block proposers will be in rounds `x`, `x + 1`,...,`x + n`.
 Because of this, critics argue that Tendermint isn't decentralized enough.
 When you can know predictably who the leaders will be, an attacker could target those leaders and launch a